 The 1985 International series was brought forward into December, and commenced with the Lady Wigram Trophy.
 As before, two independent races were run as heats, with points being scored on the usual 20-15-12 basis to decide the overall winner of the event.
 Davy Jones, last season's dominant driver - but not the reigning champion - was back and took pole from the veteran champion Kenny Smith.
-Jones beat Smith again in the first heat, by a narrow margin, but the young American retired early in Heat 2, and when Smith followed him into the pits with a puncture, the way was clear for another visiting American, Jones' Ralt Australia teammate Ross Cheever, to take the Heat and the overall win.
+Jones beat Smith again in the first heat, by a narrow margin, but the young American retired early in Heat 2, and when Smith followed him into the pits with a puncture, the way was clear for another visiting American, Jones' Ralt Australia teammate Ross Cheever, younger brother of Eddie, to take the Heat and the overall win.
 Jones had less trouble at Manfeild the next weekend and both both Heats, with Smith second in both.
 Jones had now won seven of the ten race heats he had competed in New Zealand.

 Jones made that eight from eleven when he won the preliminary race before the Grand Prix, but he aquaplaned off during the main race.
 Cheever won the main race, with Smith second, but once somebody had done the necessary calculations, it was discovered that Jeff McPherson was now in a rather implausible championship lead.
 Smith, Jones and Cheever were close in behind him, the Americans probably reading up on the scoring system before the final race.
 Cheever was the man on form in the final race and he led both Heats from pole position.
 The officials retired to their abacus and concluded that Cheever had won the championship and Jones was second, with Smith third.
 Jones, having won eight of the 14 actual races he had competed in New Zealand, was happy to tell the TV viewers what he thought of that.

 02 Dec 1984 > Lady Wigram Trophy